-Until 5 p.m. on Saturdays, Sundays & holidays, parking is restricted to Full Boating Members.
-The vehicle must display the BLUE parking pass in the windshield.
+4. Until 5 p.m. on Saturdays, Sundays & holidays, parking is restricted to Full Boating Members.
+The vehicle must display the Full Harbor Parking Stickeron the driver’s side windshield.
 After 5 p.m., the parking lot is available to all members.

-Any car in the DYC lot that is inappropriately parked, without a contact number or keys left in the vehicle, or with the Dock master, may be towed if necessary.
+5. Any car in the DYC lot that is inappropriately parked, without a contact number or keys left in the vehicle, or with the Dockmaster, may be towed if necessary.

 6. Boating guests, crews and employees are not permitted to use the parking lot.

 7. Only one car per membership per visit may park in the parking lot.